 More specifically, Hades, (which is the original Greek word used) is the place of departed spirits.
 This is typically regarded as the underworld.
 Simply put, death claims the body, and Hades stands right behind to claim the soul.

-B – The green horse concludes the four horsemen and undoubtedly represents death.
-As we look at the first four seals, it is important to place ourselves in one of the seven churches who received this letter.
+As we look at the first four seals, it is important to place ourselves in one of the seven churches that received this letter.
 They would have undoubtedly been taken back by the overall description of fear, bloodshed, famine, and death.
 However, they also would have clinched their grip more tightly to the Lamb who has overcome knowing that He is the One who will release all power and authority over the physical world.

 H – The connection between this seal and the previous four is simply the martyrdom for one’s faith, like war, famine, plague, death on a massive scale.
 Religious persecution has never ended and truly is not likely to end until the return of Jesus.